 Désolé, la version française de cette page ne peut être offerte pour le moment.

-Reject the U.S. example: Label GM Foods
+Label GM Foods

+The U.S. government is implementing its new “National Bioengineered Food Disclosure Standard” which will label some but not all genetically modified (GM, genetically engineered) foods and will call them “bioengineered” foods.
 The U.S. “disclosure” standard has many critical gaps and problems and it should not be used as an example to label genetically modified foods in Canada.
 The U.S. standard:

 - Uses the unfamiliar and poorly defined term “bioengineered” instead of the commonly used and understood term “genetically modified” (“GM”) or “genetically engineered” (“GE”);

 - Does not label foods if the modified genetic material cannot be detected, therefore excluding highly processed foods such as sugar from GM sugar beet and oils from GM corn and GM canola;